Smart Cities: How Tech is Changing the Way We Live, Work, and Move

 At the same time, the crisis fosters innovative developments: home office, increased digital communication and digital services to enable social distancing.
-Especially the health sector has moved into focus.
+Especially the healthtech public relations has moved into focus.
 Organisational questions arise: how to bring together job seekers and companies with corona-related staff shortages, especially in the medical sector?
 How can protective equipment for medical staff be better organised?
 Responses to this need to be based on networked information in order to link and coordinate a wide range of different areas.
 Here, live and networked data would provide the basis for far-reaching decisions.

 Besides those logistical and organisational challenges, smart cities raise many moral questions and insecurities regarding the monitoring and control of public and private premises or the fear of hackers and total dependencies on the technologies.
 However, if everything is technically possible, we should in particular have the possibility to focus on people.